noufpy/Tea-Party-Sample/README.md

 This repository is a sample of the code that was written to control each scene change.

 ### Tools Used
-Unity, Mixamo, Arduino, Serial (OSC Connection)
+Unity, Mixamo, Arduino, Serial (OSC Connection), C Sharp

 Original Scene